 Medicare does not currently cover medical equipment as it relates to dental, hearing and vision.
 This does include hearing aids for the treatment of hearing loss.
-If your primary care physician feels a hearing test is medically necessary, they can send a written referral to one of our Medicare in-network providers and the diagnostic testing will be covered with your Medicare plan.
+If your primary care physician feels a hearing test is medically necessary, they can send a written referral to us and the diagnostic testing will be covered.
+Our hearing screenings are complimentary.

 I was told my hearing aids were covered at 100%.
 What does that mean?